roniantoniius/roniantoniius/README.md

 ### Goals
 * 🧠  I'm learning ML Ops, Laravel and Java Springboot, ETL with Airflow and Kafka😊
+* Creating an App with AI integrated that mainly focus on helping Indonesian child and mom.

 # 💻 Technical Skills: